 There have been cases of babies contracting this dangerous form of pneumonia from water birth pools used during delivery.
-You should discuss this with your health care professional if you are considering this kind of delivery.
+You should discuss this issue with your health care professional if you are considering this kind of delivery.

 Fred Pritzker and his team of Legionnaires’ disease lawyers help clients get compensation.
 We have represented clients in several states, and we are not paid unless you win.